 Filter out the "Furniture by Dealer" listings by clicking on the "By Owner" button

-Search the word "couch" read through some of the listings to familiarize yourself with what's in your area.
-Look at the prices, pictures, description.
+Search the word "couch" and read through some of the listings to familiarize yourself with what's in your area.
+Look at the prices, pictures, and descriptions.

 You are going to be looking for a number of things that will indicate a possible good flip.

-- The right price (you will be doing some negotiating but it's hard to pay $40 when they are asking $400)
+- The right price (you will be doing some negotiating, but it's hard to pay $40 when they are asking for $400)

-- bad pictures or ugly pictures (not ugly product: just think picture with a dog on the couch or picture of the couch stuffed in a storage unit)
+- Bad pictures or ugly pictures (not ugly products; just think pictures with a dog on the couch or pictures of the couch stuffed in a storage unit)